jscherff/cmdbd/README.md

     }
 }
 ```
 * **`Driver`** is the database driver.
-Only `mysql` is supported.
+Only _'mysql'_ is supported.
 * **`User`** is the database user the daemon uses to access the database.
 * **`Passwd`** is the database user password.
-The default, shown, should be changed in production.
+Change this to a new, unique value in production.
 * **`Net`** is the port on which the database is listening.
 If blank, the daemon will use the MySQL default port, 3306.
 * **`Addr`** is the database hostname or IP address.
 * **`DBName`** is the database schema used by the application.
 * **`Params`** are additional parameters to pass to the driver (advanced).

 #### Query Settings (`queries.json`)
-Contains SQL queries used by the server to communicate with the database.
+The query configuration file contains SQL queries used by the server to interact with the database.
 Do not change anything in this file unless directed to do so by a qualified database administrator.

 #### Syslog Settings (`syslog.json`)
-Contains parameters for communicating with a local or remote syslog server:
+The syslog configuration file contains parameters for communicating with an optional local or remote syslog server:
 ```json
 {
     "Protocol": "tcp",